Maryland Rx Card Media Center

 MedChi CEO, Gene Ransom, explained “MedChi is very concerned about drug prices and that’s why we work with the Maryland Rx Card.
 Patients need to have access to their medicines; price should not be a barrier to their access to drugs.”
 MedChi is working on other pharmaceutical cost related issues to help patients have access to their medicine.

-MedChi, The Maryland State Medical Society, is a non-profit membership association of Maryland physicians.
+About MedChi MedChi, The Maryland State Medical Society, is a non-profit membership association of Maryland physicians.
 It is the largest physician organization in Maryland.
 The mission of MedChi is to serve as Maryland's foremost advocate and resource for physicians, their patients and the public health of Maryland.

 Maryland Rx Card Named Best Program In Maryland